All-India Muslim League

-The All-India Muslim League (AIML) was a political party established in Dhaka in 1906 when some well-known Muslim politicians met the Viceroy of India, Lord Minto, with the goal of securing Muslim interests in British India.
+The All-India Muslim League (or AIML) was a political party in British India active between 1906 and 1947 that advocated for Muslim interests.
+The party emerged from the Aligarh Movement and the broader Islamic modernist and communalist traditions, which sought to preserve the distinct social and political identity of Muslims against the more secular policies of the Indian National Congress.
+In December 1906, following the successful Simla Deputation in October, the All-India Muslim League was founded in the 20th session of the All-India Muhammadan Educational Conference in Dacca (modern-day Dhaka).
+It created and spearheaded the movement for the creation of Pakistan based upon the two-nation theory of the Indian scholar Syed Ahmad Khan.

-The party arose out of the need for the political representation of Muslims in British India, especially during the Indian National Congress-sponsored massive Hindu opposition to the 1905 partition of Bengal.
-During the 1906 annual meeting of the All-India Muslim Education Conference held in Ahsan Manzil Palace in Dacca, the Nawab of Dacca, Khwaja Salimullah, forwarded a proposal to create a political party which would protect the interests of Muslims in British India.
+The party arose out of the need for the political representation of Muslims in British India, especially during the Indian National Congress-led opposition to the 1905 partition of Bengal.
+During the 1906 annual meeting of the All-India Muhammadan Education Conference held in Ahsan Manzil Palace in Dacca, the Nawab of Dacca, Khwaja Salimullah, forwarded a proposal to create a political party which would protect the interests of Muslims in British India.
 He suggested the political party be named the 'All-India Muslim League'.
 The motion was unanimously passed by the conference, leading to the official formation of the All-India Muslim League in Dacca.
 It remained an elitist organisation until 1937, when the leadership, under the command of Muhammad Ali Jinnah, began mobilising the Muslim masses, which turned the League into a popular organisation.

-The Muslim League played a decisive role in the 1940s, becoming a driving force behind the division of India along religious lines and the creation of Pakistan as a Muslim state in 1947.
+The Muslim League played a decisive role in the 1940s, becoming a driving force behind the partition of India along religious lines and the creation of Pakistan as a Muslim state in 1947.
+After the partition of India and the creation of Pakistan, the All-India Muslim League was formally disbanded.

-After the Partition of India and the establishment of Pakistan, the All-India Muslim League was formally disbanded in India.
-The League was officially succeeded by the Pakistan Muslim League, which eventually split into several political parties.
-Other groups diminished to a minor party, that too, only in the Indian state of Kerala.
-In Bangladesh, the Muslim League was revived in 1976, but it was reduced in size, rendering it insignificant in the political arena.
-In India, a separate independent entity called the Indian Union Muslim League was formed, which continues to have a presence in the Indian parliament to this day.
+The party was succeeded by Muslim League in Pakistan and Indian Union Muslim League in India.
+The Muslim League in Pakistan was banned in 1958 but revived as the Pakistan Muslim League in 1962 and has since split into several political parties.
+In India, the Indian Union Muslim League remains active in the state of Kerala.
+In East Pakistan, now Bangladesh, it was succeeded by the All Pakistan Awami Muslim League now the Awami League.

-History